cvermehren/powerbiR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The main goal of this package is to make it easy to implement real-time dashboards using R and the Power BI REST API.

+The following workflow is supported:

+-   Create an empty Power BI push dataset from a list of data frames
+-   Upload this dataset to Power BI Service
+-   Populate the dataset with data
+-   Push new data continuously to the dataset

-The goal of powerbiR is to make it easy to interact with the Power BI REST API using R. It provides functions for, among other things, pushing data frames to Power BI Service, refreshing imported datasets, monitor refresh statuses and pulling useful metadata about workspaces and users.
+A set of functions is also provided for managing administrative tasks such as getting a list of datasets, refreshing imported datasets, monitor refresh statuses and pulling useful metadata about workspaces and users.

 ## Installation